-How to make a cross back apron dress with Dolly sewing workshops (listed in our directory here)
+How to make an apron dress with cross back with Dolly sewing workshops.

 So, when I was asked to join Diana Uprichard of Dolly at her popular Make an Apron Dress sewing workshop in Lewes, my first reaction was to leave well alone.
 But I do love a cross back apron dress.
 And Diana’s collection of clothing and patterns are right up my street.